 - Describe and assess the ethical obligations and limitations of legal professionals in specific factual situations.

-- Conduct legal research, both online and in a law library.
+- Demonstrate proficiency in legal research, both online and in the library.

 Students must complete a minimum of 180 quarter units to graduate with a Bachelor’s in Legal Studies, including 21 units of core requirements, 47 upper division units in the legal studies area, and 8 units of electives.